Broderip’s Thistle Trophon Shell, Acanthotrophon carduus

 Broderip’s Thistle Trophon Shell, Acanthotrophon carduus.
 Size: 2.0 cm (0.8 inches) x 1.1 cm (0.4 inches).
 Shell courtesy of the commercial fishermen of the greater Los Cabos area, Baja California Sur, March 2018.

-Broderip’s Thistle Tritons are found attached to rocks and are found at depths between 12 m (40 feet) and 100 m (330 feet).
-They range from Mulegé, Baja California Sur, in the Sea of Cortez, to Peru, including the Galapagos Islands.
+Habitat and Distribution: Broderip’s Thistle Trophons are found attached to rocks and are found at depths between 12 m (40 feet) and 100 m (330 feet).
+They are a tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean with the exception that they are absent from the west coast of the Baja Peninsula and from north of Mulegé, Baja California Sur, in the Sea of Cortez.